instructure/api-client-builder/README.md

 single_request = client.get_some_object(id: 123)

 single_request.on_error do |page, handler|
-  #The page will have all of the status information
+  # The page will have all of the status information.
-  #The handler is the defined response_handler
+  # The handler is the defined response_handler.
-  #Use either to glean more information about why the request was an error and
+  # Use either to glean more information about why the request was an error and
-  # handle the error here
+  # handle the error here.
 end

 response_body = single_request.response